Mozenn/portfolio-app/posts/build-jar-inside-docker.md

 In this article, we are going to build a jar file inside a docker container.

-Why should we do that you might ask ?

-Well, this use case is not very common, but using docker as a wrapper to build an artifact in isolation can be quite handy, the main benefit being to avoid setting a dedicated environment on the host machine to build the artifact.
+This use case is not very common, but using docker as a wrapper to build an artifact in isolation can be quite handy, the main benefit being to avoid setting a dedicated environment on the host machine to build the artifact.
 You also avoid filling your host machine by downloading the libraries and packages required by your application.

 Now that we know the why, let’s check out the how !